 Quincy was a busy port for shipping live hogs; some 20,000 hogs went to their doom in St. Louis by steamboat in 1847, and a few years later annual hog shipments rose to 70,000.
 Hogs were easier to ship in barrels than on the hoof in pre-rail days, so pork shipping points tended to become pork packing points.
 In the years before the Civil War a number of towns in and near the old Military Tract were pork processing centers—Rushville, Peoria, Pekin, Beardstown, Meredosia, Oquawka, and Quincy in Illinois, Keokuk and Burlington in Iowa.
 Typical was the Fulton County town of Vermont, which dispatched enough wagons of salt pork to the Illinois River at Browning to create several local fortunes.

 Within two decades after the industry’s beginnings in the 1830s, hardly a hog was packed in the old Military Tract.
 The main cause was the railroads, which allowed local farmers to ship live hogs to faraway cities such as Chicago, where prices were better.
-In the 1830s, Canton’s Joel Wright took pork from farmers in exchange for merchandise.
+Joel Wright's story was typical.
+In the 1830s, Canton’s Wright took pork from local farmers in exchange for merchandise.
 This dressed pork was then smoked, or packed in salt brine and shipped to St. Louis or Chicago by boat from the Liverpool landing; by the mid-1850s, the peak of the riverboat era, Canton’s Wrights needed a stockyards that could handle 20,000 hogs.
 The Chicago, Burlington and Quincy Railroad came to Canton in 1862, and took away all the hogs; by 1865 there was not a single hog packed in the town.